 Each of these refuges has an excellent website that can launch you into dreaming of an adventure.
 You can print out the PDF maps of the drive routes and plan your personal outing.

-Refuges Open Year Round
+Refuges Open Year-Around

-Notes from a Two Day Immersion
+Notes from a Two-Day Immersion

-Here is what I experienced one year.
+Here is what I typically experience:

 December days have light only about 7:30 a.m. to 4:30 p.m.
 November is a little more generous.
 Weather can be variable.
+Rain may occur.

 Day 2 Adventures

-The Colusa Refuge has a three mile driving route and a one mile walking trail.
+The Colusa Refuge has a three-mile driving route and a one-mile walking trail.
 At the end of the tour, you pass a black-crowned night heron rookery with perhaps a hundred birds sleeping in the trees.

 Sacramento National Wildlife Refuge boasts the main Visitor Center for the region, orienting you to the migration reality.
 Make this refuge your only stop if you have time for only one.
-There is a six mile drive route and a two mile walking path.
+There is a six-mile drive route and a two-mile walking path.
 The Visitor Center offers maps, books, informed rangers and volunteers with info, and taxidermied displays of many species of birds you might see.